ming2k/xray-tproxy/README.md

 sudo systemctl reload systemd-networkd
 ```

----

-> [!WARNING]
-> Domain rules of route doesn't work since what requests xray get from nftables are all IPs.
-> TODO fix

 ## Operating Mechanism

 Step 1 - Traffic Hijacking: When your app tries to connect to google.com, the Linux firewall catches the packet before it leaves your computer and puts a special "mark" on it.